-\begin{remark}[Linear complexity schemes] A related class of algorithms for computing a rank-structured matrix by observing its action on certain structured random vectors was described in \cite{martinsson2011fast}.
-These techniques have true linear complexity (no logarithmic terms), and tend to be very fast in practice.
-However, they are not true black box algorithms, as they require the direct evaluation of a small number of entries of the matrix.
-In contrast, the method presented here is truly black box, like the methods of \cite{lin2011fast,martinsson2016compressing}. \end{remark}
+\begin{remark}[Related work] A kindred class of algorithms for computing a rank-structured matrix by observing its action on random vectors was described in \cite{2008_martinsson_randomhudson,martinsson2011fast}.
+These techniques have actual linear complexity (no logarithmic terms), and tend to be very fast in practice.
+However, they are not true black-box algorithms, as they require the direct evaluation of a small number of entries of the matrix.
+In contrast, the method presented here is truly black box, like the methods of \cite{lin2011fast,martinsson2016compressing}.

+The recent work~\cite{levitt2022linear} describes an algorithm for compressing Hierarchically Block Separable (HBS) matrices (also known as Hierarchically Semiseparable or HSS matrices), which is truly black box and has linear complexity.
+However, that work relies on the assumption that the basis matrices are nested, and it only considers the HBS format, which is subject to a weak admissibility condition.
+The present work focuses on rank-structured matrices subject to strong admissibility, including the $\h^1$ and uniform $\h^1$ formats, which do not assume nested basis matrices.

+The paper \cite{schafer2021sparse} explores the problem of sparse direct solvers for discretized elliptic operators using techniques related to those presented here.
+Specifically, \cite{schafer2021sparse} relies on graph coloring to analyze the sparsity graph associated with a discretized PDE, and uses a ``peeling algorithm'' to build an approximate, sparsity preserving factorization. \end{remark}

 The manuscript is structured as follows: Section \ref{sec:preliminaries} surveys some basic linear algebraic techniques that we rely on.
 Section \ref{sec:rank_structured} introduces our formalism for rank-structured matrices.
 Section \ref{sec:compress} describes the new algorithm, and analyzes its asymptotic complexity.
 Section \ref{sec:experiments} describes numerical results.